Discovering dynamics and parameters of nonlinear oscillatory and chaotic systems from partial observations

 Figure~\ref{fig:fig2_neuron}(a) shows experimental measurements~\cite{paydarfar2006noisy, physionet2000} of the membrane potential $v$ in the giant axon of the North Atlantic longfin inshore squid (\textit{Loligo pealeii}) in response to noisy stimulus input currents.
 Following previous spike train model formulations~\cite{fitzhugh1961impulses, morris1981voltage, hodgkin1952currents, gerstner2014neuronal}, we apply HDI to the time series data for $v$ to learn a sparse two-variable model [Fig.~\ref{fig:fig2_neuron}(a,b)].
 Consistent with prior descriptions of neuron dynamics~\cite{IZH07}, the phase portrait of the discovered seven-term model is governed by a homoclinic orbit [Fig.~\ref{fig:fig2_neuron}(c)].
 Importantly, the model generalizes to describe recordings from different squids, yielding consistent coefficients across all samples [Fig.~\ref{fig:fig2_neuron}(d,e)].

 For a second more challenging HDI application, we performed Belousov-Zhabotinsky (BZ) reaction experiments~\cite{EPS98}.
 Over the course of the reaction a substrate species is slowly consumed that fuels the periodic rise and decay of intermediary reagents far from thermodynamic equilibrium.
 The basic reaction scheme~\cite{TAY02} involves more than 20 chemical species and 40 reaction steps.
 A plethora of different chemical models have been developed that capture the BZ reaction qualitatively~\cite{FIE72b,TYS82,ROV84a,ZHA93c,REN15a}.
 In our experiments, the repeated oxidation and reduction of the metal catalyst ferroin produces a periodic change in color of the solution from red to light blue~[Fig.~\ref{fig:fig3_bz}(a)].
 The recorded average color of the solution follows a 1D curve in color space which we map to our single observed coordinate $c(t)$ (SI).
 Working with polynomial approximations consistent with established two-variable BZ models~\cite{EPS98}, we optimize over all two-variable ODEs that are linear in the $\dot{c}$ equation and quartic in the $\dot{h}$ equation.
-Using this library, HDI discovers a seven-term model that accurately fits the color dynamics~$c(t)$ for BZ reactions with different reactant concentrations, yielding consistent model coefficients across experiments [Fig.~\ref{fig:fig3_bz}(a,d,e)].
-Furthermore, the phase portrait of the learned model correctly captures the dynamical properties of the BZ reaction~\cite{EPS98}, showing an unstable fixed point enclosed in a stable limit cycle with a typical cubic-shaped nullcline $\dot{h} = 0$ [Fig.~\ref{fig:fig3_bz}(c)].
+Using this library, HDI discovers a seven-term model that accurately fits the color dynamics~$c(t)$ for BZ reactions \rv{[Fig.~\ref{fig:fig3_bz}(a, d)]} with \rv{parameters that vary smoothly across the different reactant concentrations in each experiment [Fig.~\ref{fig:fig3_bz}(e)].} Furthermore, the phase portrait of the learned model correctly captures the dynamical properties of the BZ reaction~\cite{EPS98}, showing an unstable fixed point enclosed in a stable limit cycle with a typical cubic-shaped nullcline $\dot{h} = 0$ [Fig.~\ref{fig:fig3_bz}(c)].

 HDI straightforwardly extends to higher-dimensional nonlinear systems.
 For example, when only given observations of the $x$ and $y$ coordinates of the 3D Lorenz system for one or two lobe transitions [gray-shaded in Fig.~\ref{fig:fig4_lorenz}(a)], a HDI search over all polynomial three-variable ODEs in $(x, y, z)$ with quadratic interactions recovers the exact Lorenz equations with correct coefficient values (modulo a trivial scaling of the hidden $z$ variable) [Fig.~\ref{fig:fig4_lorenz}(b); SI].
 The learned model has the correct attractor dynamics and can predict the $x, y,$ and $z$ dynamics substantially beyond the training interval [Fig.~\ref{fig:fig4_lorenz}(a,c)].
 Further analysis shows that, even when only given observations of $x$, HDI learns a predictive model for Lorenz dynamics, albeit with reduced predictive power~(SI).